haotian2006/BrawlGuysDocs/src/Lib/Signal/Event.md

 ### connect(callBack `Consumer<T>`) -> `connection`
 `public`

-Connects the lambda to the signal
+Connects the lambda to the signal returns a connection

 ### await() -> `T`
 `public`